Advanced Dental Education

 - Does the lender provide toll-free customer service 24 hours a day, 7 days a week?

 - Does the lender sell their student loans to a secondary lender market?

 - If my loan is sold, when will it occur and how will I be notified?

 - Take your time and compare multiple lenders and loan programs.
 Remember, the decision you make will affect you for the life of your loan.

-- Generally, a co-signer with good credit can help you secure a lower interest loan with no or low fees.
+- A co-signer with good credit may be able help you secure a lower interest loan with no or low fees.

 - Keep a copy of your loan application and other related documentation for your own records.

 - When speaking to lenders on the phone, always get the name of the person you are talking to.
 Once you decide on a loan, keep records of the address, phone number, and fax number of the lender so you can easily contact the lender if you have additional questions or need assistance.

 - Check the status of your loan request by calling your lender’s borrower services department.
 Be sure you have supplied all required documents.